LuisPalacios/lupa/README.md

    - Example 1: https://www.google.com/search?q=
    - Example 2: http://www.yourcompany.com/query.cgi?user=
 - LDAP Support: Activate it and fill all the fields as you may need in order to connect into your company or personal LDAP Directory.
    -  Pic Mini and Zoom: Program expect to find the small and large version of the user pictures on those url's.
-Notice that the name of the file must be the 'cn' ldap attribute followed by ".jpg"
+Notice that the name of the file must be the 'cn' ldap attribute followed by the graphic extension.
+For each user found while typing the program will substitute the **<CN>** syntax with the cn attribute and try to download from the url.
+Don't remove the **<CN>***

 #### Import/Export JSON

-You'll be able to create a JSON file with the preferences for easy distribution or simply backup purposes.
+You'll have the option to import/export to JSON file storing or loading the preferences for easy distribution or simply backup purposes.
 The format of the file is as follows:

 <div align="center">